HighCapable/YukiHookAPI/docs-source/src/en/guide/home.md

 ## Background

-This is an efficient Hook API rebuilt based on the Xposed API using `Kotlin`, and creates rich function extensions for the development of Xposed Modules.
+This is an efficient Hook API rebuilt based on the Xposed API using Kotlin, and creates rich function extensions for the development of Xposed Modules.

 The name is taken from ["ももくり" heroine Yuki Kurihara](https://www.bilibili.com/bangumi/play/ss5016).